free-news-api/news-widget/README.md

   - Toggle the display of article images and text snippets independently.

 - **Flexible Usage:**
   - Specify the news query and your API token to fetch relevant articles.
+I suggest using either the [category or topic filters](https://docs.webz.io/reference/filters) as it's an easy way to define a theme.
+For example the query `category:sport` will return news about sports and the query `topic:layoffs` will return news articles around layoffs.

 The widget automatically handles layout, with article images displayed on the left, and article titles, publication dates, and snippets displayed on the right.
 It’s a great tool for adding dynamic content to websites, blogs, or dashboards.